The Japanese Delicacy (V): Natto | Shotengai Skip to main content

 Natto

 There is no definite theory about the origin of natto.
-The first theory is that natto was first introduced to Japan from China during the Nara period (710-784 CE) and became popular with nobles and samurai during the Kamakura period (1192-1333 CE).
-During the Edo period (1603-1867 CE), natto became a staple of the Japanese diet, and every house learned to make natto.
+The first theory is that natto was first introduced to Japan from China during the Nara period (710-784) and became popular with nobles and samurai during the Kamakura period (1192-1333).
+During the Edo period (1603-1867), natto became a staple of the Japanese diet, and every household learned to make natto.
 There is a variation of the theory.
 There is another kind of fermented soybeans in China.
 Chinese made it with both black beans and soybeans while the Japanese used only soybeans.
-Natto was believed to be an accidental by-product in the production of these fermented soybeans.
+Natto was believed to be an accidental byproduct in the production of these fermented soybeans.

 The second theory is that the troop of samurai Minamoto no Yoshiie was suddenly attacked while cooking soybeans.
 They hurriedly wrapped the beans in straw and found that the beans had fermented after opening them a few days later.
 The soldiers ate them anyway and liked the taste.
 Therefore, they presented the fermented beans to their general.
 Everyone seemed to like it so much that they began to produce it intentionally.
 There is also a variation of this story, in which the protagonist changes from Yoshiie to Prince Shotoku.